 Coyoacan is the place to go if you want to feel like a local in Mexico City.
 With a bohemian vibe, laid back residents and colourfully painted houses, this area is easily walkable and a great place to stay a while.
 Although Mexico City isn’t expensive, this area is even more affordable and is a very safe part of Mexico City.
 Great spots to visit include Viveros de Coyoacán, the Frida Kahlo museum, Plaza Hidalgo, Jardín Centenario and the Juan Batista church.

 There are some great day trips from Mexico City, it’s hard to choose just one.
 A trip to Xochimilco Ecological Park offers colourful trajinera boat cruises, a flower market & the chance to see wading birds in the vast wetlands.
-While a visit to the UNAM Central Library provides some of the most dramatic architecture and art in the city.
+You can also explore the caves and relax in a thermal river at las Grutas de Tolantongo, while a visit to the UNAM Central Library provides some of the most dramatic architecture and art in the city.

 Another day trip or overnight stay from Mexico City that I would highly recommend is the Monarch Butterfly Reserves.
 Each year between November and March, Monarch butterflies arrive in Mexico by their thousands to spend the winter in warmer climes.
 Seeing this mass migration is mind blowing and easily one of the greatest natural spectacles on the planet.
 For the adventurous you can do it yourself by bus, but there are also tours available.